Phileosopher/commonplace/creations_.md

 As we gain [understanding](understanding.md) in our preferred [specializations](jobs-specialization.md), we tend to accumulate things that are more specific and less general.
 A professional mechanic, for example, will use their wrench set (and oil filter wrench) *far* more than their crescent wrench.

 Creations can often be tools designed to make *other* tools, usually based on a philosophical framework.
 [Computer technology](technology.md), for example, is a [logic-based](logic.md) tool designed to magnify someone else's [purposes](purpose.md).
 Practical information is an [understanding-based](understanding.md) tool.

+When we have other people do things for us (i.e., all forms of [management](mgmt-1_why.md), that person can easily be thought of as a "tool" towards the purposes we have directed them toward.

 ### Media